Godsmith/trainfinity3/README.md

 ### Issues

+- If train is waiting for track reservation change at a station, or if it has just loaded/unloaded, it will never leave that state even when reservations change
 - Test the case where removal of a bit of train track makes two stations become one
 - If there are multiple stations accepting the same thing adjacent to a platform, the train will be paid twice